Follow TV Tropes

 • Pretty Cure: Most of the fairies get around by pretending to be stuffed animals.
 Milk tried to use this as part of a scam: pretend to be a stuffed animal, have somebody buy her, run back to the shop in the dead of night, rinse and repeat.

-• Sonic X: In "Cracking Knuckles", having no time to hide Tails, Chris tells him to lay still on a pillow and lies to the housemaid that he's a toy fox one of his friends left.
+• In "Cracking Knuckles", having no time to hide, Tails lays still on a pillow while Chris lies to Ella the housemaid that he's a toy fox one of his friends left.
 Later, Tails and Amy pretend to be stuffed animals so they and Chris can take the train to Silver Valley.
 A little girl starts tugging on Amy's ear, and she kicks her in response, diverting attention away from the three when she starts crying.

 Asian Animation

-• In Flower Fairy, An'an's fairy sidekick Kukuru magically transforms into a plush toy version of himself whenever certain other humans are nearby.
+• In Flower Angel, An'an's fairy sidekick Kukuru magically transforms into a plush toy version of himself whenever certain other humans are nearby.

 Comic Books